 A. Graduate students should list research publications and presentations in their résumé.
 B. Especially student who gets graduate admission should submit the relating documents.

-(6) Applicants of music or art field only: either one of the followings
+(6) Applicants of music or art field only: either one of the following

-A. Art student must submit a CD that 10 pieces of his/her original works are recorded in.
+A. Art students must submit a CD that 10 pieces of his/her original works are recorded.
 The size and medium of works and the year when works were created must be specified in each work image.
-B. Music students must submit a DVD that a 20-minute long his/her own performance is recorded in.
+B. Music students must submit a DVD that a 20-minute long his/her own performance is recorded.
 Video or cassette tape will NOT be accepted.
 C. Both CD and DVD must be submitted by one of the following recording types: Windows Media Player, QuickTime Player, and GOM Player.

-(7) Adoptee and Handicapped students only: Documents to prove disability or adopted (such as copy of applicant's driver's license, or birth certificate etc. by related organization, other supporting documents)
+(7) Adoptee and Handicapped students only: Documents to prove disability or adoption (such as a copy of applicant's driver's license, or birth certificate, etc. by a related organization, other supporting documents)

 6. Selection Criteria and Process □ Selection Criteria

-○ Each Committees will comprehensively consider the submitted documents such as GPA, Recommendation letter, Essay, Resume etc.
+○ Each committee will comprehensively consider the submitted documents such as GPA, Recommendation letter, Essay, Resume, etc.

 □ Scholarship for regular students (AC, AG, KC, KG)